Jump to:

 Step 3: Blanch the sitaw

 Bring a pot of water to a boil.
-If you'd like, add a pinch of baking soda-it helps keep the sitaw bright green.
-Add the beans and cook for 2-3 minutes, just until tender but still crisp.
+If you want, add a pinch of baking soda to help keep the sitaw green.

-Scoop them out and transfer right away to a bowl of ice water to stop the cooking.
+Scoop them out right away and place in a bowl of ice water to stop the cooking.
 Drain well.

 Step 4: Brown the pork